paulAlexSerban/mod--boilerplate-starter-kit/README.md

 UNINSTALL_MODULE_SUBPROJECTS=("nextjs-landing-page" "react-gallery-app" "vue-flash-card-app")
 ```

-- Each module sub-module should have a `config.env` file containing the environment-specific configuration for that sub-module and a scripts directory containing the scripts that can be run by modulize
+- Each module sub-module should have a `.env.common` file containing the environment-specific configuration for that sub-module and a scripts directory containing the scripts that can be run by modulize
-  - Example: `frontend/nextjs-landing-page/config.env`
+  - Example: `frontend/nextjs-landing-page/.env.common`
 ```bash
 # 1/ Module name
 MODULE_NAME="nextjs-landing-page"